luapower/website/www/md/faq.md

 If you have a great idea, or you would rather make things differently, just go to the [forum](/forum) and say it.
-Luapower is at an early stage, so now is a good time to influence its direction.
+Luapower is at an early stage, so now is a good time to influence where it's going.

 ## Who are you?